supahcraig/db2_cdc/README.md

 2. On the Overview tab, you should see a green check next to the lone broker in the BROKER DETAILS section
 3. On the Connectors tab, navigate to Kafka Connect
 4. Under Clusters you should see `DebeziumConnect`
-5. Clicking on the Connectors sub-tab, you should see the `inventory-connector` connector.
+5. Clicking on the Connectors sub-tab, you should see the `db2-debezium-db2-source` connector.
 Click on it.
 6. It should have a green check and say Running, but it might not.
 7. If it is failed, simply click the restart button (ignore any alerts about permissions)
 8. It should now say Running.